pyControl/docs/docs/user-guide/hardware.md

 All pyControl hardware is open source and design files for the hardware detailed below are available in the [pyControl hardware repository](https://bitbucket.org/takam/pycontrol_hardware).
 The repository also has a list of [useful parts](https://bitbucket.org/takam/pycontrol_hardware/src/default/useful-parts-list.md) such as cables, solenoids, mounting hardware etc for building pyControl setups.
 Assembled pyControl hardware is available from the [OpenEphys store](http://www.open-ephys.org/store).

+For information about synchronising pyControl with other hardware such as electrophysiology or video cameras see the [synchronisation](synchronisation.md) user guide.

 ![Hardware overview](../media/hardware/hardware-overview.jpg)

 ## Hardware definitions